Kaskeeeee/graphxx/README.md

 ### Running Tests

-Once you have built with the correct flag, you can find the `unit_tests` executable in the build and run it:
+Once you have built with the correct flag, you can run the tests with the following command:

 ```bash
 $ make test